sctplab/usrsctp/Manual.md

 ### Building the Library and the Applications
 #### CMake
-Create a directory outside the `usrsctp`, enter it and let CMake generate files by typing
+Create a directory outside the `usrsctp` directory, enter it and generate files by typing

     $ cmake <path-to-usrsctp-sources>

-in the created directory to start generating project files.
-By using the `-g`flag you can specify the target buildsystem e.g. `cmake -G Xcode ../usrsctp` will generate project files for an Xcode project.
+By using the `-g`flag you can specify the target buildsystem e.g. `cmake -G Xcode ../usrsctp` will generate project files for Xcode.
 #### Unix-like Operating Systems
 In the folder `usrsctp` type